hapijs/joi/API.md

                 this._flags.round = true;    // Set a flag for later use },
-            validate(params, value, state, options) {
+            validate(params, value, state, prefs) {

                 if (value % 1 !== 0) {
-                    // Generate an error, state and options need to be passed return this.createError('number.round', { v: value }, state, options);
+                    // Generate an error, state and prefs need to be passed return this.createError('number.round', value, {}, state, prefs);
                 }

                 return value; // Everything is OK